 Spend time exploring the “caruggi” alleys in search of local favorites.
 In fact, following the spots with long lines of locals is one of the easiest ways to find the most authentic flavors.

-Head up to this scenic overlook for one of the best views in Genoa.
+Head up to this scenic overlook for one of the best views.
 The short lift ride adds to the experience, while the view stretches across rooftops and out to the harbor.

 | Port & Destination | Mode of Transport | Estimated Time | Top Site To See |